 This is a Vitamin B complex that helps to relay messages within our body’s cells.
 Insitol is not a vitamin itself, that’s because our bodies can synthesize it.
 This pseudovitamin can be found naturally in plants and animals.

 This ingredient comes from the seeds of the ginkgo biloba tree and is believed to enhance our memory.
-Ginkgo Biloba is also used to increase concentration, relieve anxiety and depression, help improve libido, treat migraine headaches, and fight the symptoms of PMS.
+Ginkgo Biloba is also used to increase concentration, relieve anxiety and depression, help improve libido (commonly found in natural test boosters), treat migraine headaches, and fight the symptoms of PMS (similar to fish oil).

 What are the benefits of energy drinks?